Findings shed light on need for clearer guidelines, as well as the greater adoption of policies and software solutions

 - 60% of respondents expect formal regulation and guidance on employee crypto-asset trading activity in the next 18 months, with a small subset (12%) not expecting regulatory policies to be implemented anytime soon.

 - The number of firms reporting they are “Not Confident” in their understanding of how employees are trading crypto assets has decreased 13% from 2021.
 However, more than 40% of those surveyed still lack confidence in their understanding of the extent of the activity.
 This indicates there is still work to be done when it comes to improving crypto trade monitoring.

 Star’s Crypto Pre-Clearance software solution enables firms to monitor the crypto assets their employees are trading, and take the first step toward preventing potential conflicts related to such activity.
 The software’s capabilities include trade-request pre-clearance: allowing employees who want to trade and sell crypto to do so easily while providing the business with visibility into this activity.

 Find a further breakdown of the survey’s findings here.

 Star staff will be taking a deep dive into the survey results—and providing guidance on how firms can equip themselves to stay compliant—at the company's Synergy ‘22 events in London (September 27) and Washington, DC (October 23-25).
 Seats are still available.
 Learn more here.

-StarCompliance is the world’s leading provider of compliance technology solutions.
-Trusted globally by forward-thinking companies in 114 countries, Star's future-ready compliance platform delivers on-demand configurability, multi-jurisdictional integrity, and the actionable intelligence you need to monitor for conflicts, meet regulatory obligations, and reduce risk.
+StarCompliance is a leading provider of employee compliance technology solutions.
+Trusted globally by forward-thinking companies in 114 countries, Star's future-ready compliance platform delivers on-demand configurability, multi-jurisdictional integrity, and the actionable intelligence you need to monitor for conflicts, meet regulatory obligations and reduce risk.
 Compliance no longer needs to be complex.
 Check out Star's intuitive, straightforward UX and give your employees the multi-layered protection they need to comply with confidence. www.starcompliance.com